x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-scripts.md

 ### path

-If you depend on modules that define executable scripts, like test suites, then those executables will be added to the `PATH` for executing the scripts.
+If you depend on packages that define executable scripts, like test suites, then those executables will be added to the `PATH` for executing the scripts.
 So, if your package.json has this: